 We value the guidance and involvement of Aboriginal and Torres Strait Islander peoples working in our services to help us provide culturally and clinically safe care.

+Our graduate program has several Aboriginal and Torres Islander identified nursing and midwifery graduate positions, supported with cultural mentorship.
 We encourage Aboriginal and Torres Strait Islander people to apply for identified Aboriginal and Torres Strait Islander graduate nursing and midwifery positions.

 To be eligible to apply for an identified graduate position, the graduate must identify during the graduate application process, using the Statutory Declaration on the Graduate Portal.
 Proof of Aboriginality (as outlined in Commission Chief Executive Guideline 02/13: Evidence of Attribute – Aboriginal and/or Torres Strait Islander Identified Roles) is required if you're appointed to an identified position.